 The following characters need to be escaped with \:

 pdfToolbox CLI is able to work with all profiles set up with pdfToolbox Plug-In or Standalone.
 Profiles delivered with pdfToolbox CLI may be edited as well.
 In order to use a certain profile you will have to export it as a profile package (*.kfpx -file).
-For further details on setting up a profile see "Use of kfpx Profiles" in the callas pdfEngine Reference.
+For further details on setting up a profile see the chapter "callas pdfToolbox Basics" in this manual

 pdfToolbox CLI gets shipped with a set of predefined profiles stored in logical groups within <Application folder>/var/Profiles: